willcreighton/willcreighton/README.md

-# Developer | Game Designer | Always Pushing Innovation
+# Developer | Game Designer | Innovator

-Hey there! 👋 I'm Will Creighton, a passionate Developer with a focus on creating efficient client-oriented visuals and a love for the world of game development.
+Hey there! 👋 I'm Will Creighton, a passionate Developer with a focus on creating efficient, visually stunning experiences and a love for the world of game development.

 ## About Me

 - 💻 Experienced Programmer and Game Designer, merging technical expertise with creative innovation
 - 🎓 Undergraduate student at Rochester Institute of Technology (RIT), majoring in Game Design and Development
 - 🕹️ Created multiple games in my free time, accumulating over **10 million** total plays
-- 📈 Aiming to graduate in May 2025
+- 📈 Aiming to graduate in Spring 2025

 ## Hobbies